New research shows Waterford curriculum at the preschool level has positive longitudinal effects for children through 4th grade.

 Download the full report here.

 UPSTART combines Waterford’s adaptive, personalized learning software with a high-touch parent engagement program to deliver Waterford curriculum in the home.

 Utah’s state-funded UPSTART program has prepared more than 18,000 Utah 4-year-olds for kindergarten.
-Each year, the program is evaluated by the state and each year studies show all children have higher academic gains when using Waterford—including children who are at-risk (below 185% poverty), English Language Learners, and special education.
+Each year, the program is evaluated by the state and each year studies show all children have higher academic gains when using Waterford—including children who are under-resourced (below 185% poverty), English Language Learners, and special education.

 Does Waterford have a lasting effect?